 Small talk seems pointless, and I can’t pretend to be interested in what’s new with your family.
 The fact is, I am furious with your daughter, but I’m mad at you, too.

 I know that I am being unreasonable.
 After all, our kids have had their share of spats.
 Remember how they used to duke it out over who got to wear the pink princess dress or who got to pretend to be the mommy?

 You and I have refereed and ignored countless fights between our kids.
 But even though they aren’t quite grown, they aren’t little girls anymore either, and this time the hurt is real and it’s deep, and it can’t be smoothed over by cookies or an episode of Max and Ruby.

 Your child has betrayed and humiliated mine.
-Under other circumstances, you would be the person I would turn to to share this pain, but I don’t want to be your friend right now.
+Under other circumstances, you would be the person I would turn to share this pain with, but I don’t want to be your friend right now.
 I know that’s unreasonable, but what does reason have to do with a mother whose child is heartbroken?

 The author wishes to remain anonymous.

 You Might Also Want to Read: